-Each of our funding relationship begins with a conversation and the majority of our partnerships and initiatives are proactively sought or developed.
+Each of our funding relationships begins with a conversation and the majority of our partnerships and initiatives are proactively sought or developed.
 We also fund a small number of direct approaches from artists and organisations each year.
 In the work we support, we are seeking to provide specific, targeted and tangible artistic and/or professional development opportunities that are well planned and, crucially, well managed.

 We only support projects benefiting artists or arts professionals who are not currently in formal education or training and who are based in the UK.
 Registered charities, individuals and organisations which are not registered as charities are all eligible to apply as long as their activity is charitable and meets our aims.

-Our commitment to Jerwood Visual Arts means that we are rarely able to make grants for visual arts projects outside of this programme.
+Our commitment to Jerwood Visual Arts means that we are rarely able to make grants for visual arts projects outside this programme.

 Our role in the project

 Where we are able and it is appropriate we may be the sole funder of a project.
 We also provide partnership or part-funding towards projects and run co-commissioned projects with other funders.
 We monitor our funded projects closely and sympathetically and require visible recognition of our support.

 Large Grants – £10,000 and over

 Through this fund we develop strategic approaches to supporting artists and arts professionals through nurturing artistic or professional development programmes founded and run by established arts organisations.
 We also support new collaborations, commissioning initiatives, research and development initiatives which either enable experimentation or generate new work, and occasionally we may fund investigation into sectoral and/or policy provision which affects artists.
 These projects tend to be developed proactively or through ongoing conversation with potential applicants, and always respond to key needs and issues within arts sectors.